“Excellent 30s Grappelli style sounds, we just had to buy your album which is playing as I type this!”

 — Iain.
 C. Kelly

-Aged 18 I was busking a lot, with blues backing tracks, and playing with whatever type band would have me, on and off the street.
+By 18 I was busking full time, with blues backing tracks, and playing with whatever type band would have me, on and off the street.
+Next came visiting other cities and towns around East Anglia, and going to London.
 I experimented with electric violins, even cutting holes in classical violins and filling them with cushion filler and cheap pick ups.
-I played again on the end of a pier, but this time the Britannia pier in Great Yarmouth in a folk rock band, with the whole dance hall juddering as people jumped around to the Irish Rover.
+I kept coming back to the authentic sound of an acoustic violin, and still play one today, just using a pick up to give it that boost needed for big shows.

 Like many of my colleagues busking became a lifestyle as well as a profession.
 There is a community of performers worldwide, modern day troubadours and minstrels.
 I've met people in Cambridge, then crossed paths again in Europe and even seen them again in California.
 I love the honesty of street performance.
 People are not shy about telling me how they feel about what I am playing!
 For a full time musician it is perfect too as people planning a party or event actually get to see me perform before they book me.
 Like many of my colleagues busking became a lifestyle as well as a profession.
 There is a strong community of performers worldwide, modern day troubadours and minstrels who don't quite fit into a conventional mode, who love the feeling of getting out into the urban landscape and dropping their hats on the floor!